Is Carotid Artery Disease?

 There are several ways that CAD can cause a stroke:

-- narrowed carotid arteries may not supply enough
+- Narrowed carotid arteries may not supply enough

-- a piece of plaque can break off and lodge in one
+- A piece of plaque can break off and lodge in one

 Is Carotid Artery Disease Treated?

-Your treatment plan will be based on your symptoms and whether or not you’ve experienced a stroke.
+Your doctor will base your treatment plan on your symptoms and

 - exercising regularly